MicrosoftDocs/Viva/WorkplaceAnalytics/Use/viva-insights-my-team.md

 #### Different functionality

-* In Workplace Analytics, you have the additional capability to launch plans from three of the insights: [Increase customer focus](https://docs.microsoft.com/en-us/workplace-analytics/use/customer-focus), [Transform meeting culture](https://docs.microsoft.com/en-us/workplace-analytics/use/transform-meetings), and [Boost employee engagement](https://docs.microsoft.com/en-us/workplace-analytics/use/boost-engagement).
+* In Workplace Analytics, you have the additional capability to launch plans from the wellbeing, collaboration and focus-plan insights.

+* Best practices are integrated into the flow of the Viva Insights app, but in Workplace Analytics, best practices, while available, are presented in documentation.

 ### Feature descriptions